-CensusAtSchool NZ involves an online student’s survey for Years 5 through to 13.
+CensusAtSchool involves an online survey for Year 3-13 students

 Schools take part voluntarily, with students completing the survey during lesson time, then submitting their data to contribute to an international database.

 Some questions are in common with the other countries, to provide comparisons between countries, while tailoring the remainder of the questionnaire to reflect the interests of New Zealand children.

 Results and sample data are made available to teachers once the ‘census’ is complete, with classroom resources released over time.